314dev/PI/docs/source/common/lightning_module.rst

 Validation Epoch-level Metrics
 ==============================

-If you need to do something with all the outputs of each :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step`, override the :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_epoch_end` method.
+If you need to do something with all the outputs of each :meth:`~pi_ml.core.lightning.LightningModule.validation_step`, override the :meth:`~pi_ml.core.lightning.LightningModule.validation_epoch_end` method.

 .. code-block:: python